TrongtrongJ/pokedex-viewer/README.md

 > Could you help write a React Boundery template, just styling,
 > I would like to write component logic by myself.

-- I strictly use AI for examples only, <em>I have coded > 95% of this project manually</em>.
+- I strictly used AI for examples only, <em>I have coded > 95% of this project manually</em>.

 # Additional submissions
 - My typescript utility examples of how I am generally throurough about type-safety.
 - Pure scss no library.
-- Modern Redux pattern like slice and createAsyncThunk.
+- Modern Redux pattern like createSlice and createAsyncThunk.

 # Bugs and features I haven't completed
 - Make niche pokemon sprite (like regional form) display properly.